Under the guise of “healthy communication,” I was actually destroying my own relationship.

 Everything I thought I knew about myself, my faith, my friendships, and my family was put on tilt when I decided to be true to who I am and pursue that woman.

-Sometimes, we are a hetero couple, sometimes a gay couple, but most of the time we live outside of the established labels altogether.
+Sometimes, we are a hetero couple, sometimes a gay couple,.

 I found myself feeling like there was a different kind of connection forming, beyond best friendship.
 Could this be?